MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 2. Correct any errors or omissions, and try a search again.

-3. If you still do not see search results from OneDrive for Business that is in Office 365, check the SharePoint Unified Logging Service (ULS) logs, also called SharePoint trace logs.
+3. If you still do not see search results from OneDrive for Business, check the SharePoint Unified Logging Service (ULS) logs, also called SharePoint trace logs.

     For more info, see [Overview of Unified Logging System (ULS) Logging](https://go.microsoft.com/fwlink/p/?LinkId=393137).